dyzhao1011/Foodify/README.md

     <details>
       <summary>August 15th, 2024</summary>

-  - The foundations food datasets have been joined into 1 table
+  - The Foundations Food datasets have been joined into 1 table

   <br> The foundation’s food data only contains 1 sample per food.
 Examination of the joined foundations table yieled messy and disorganized data.
-The table needs to delete irrevelant samples, duplicate samples (legumes count as vegetable and protein, according to the FDA), and recategorize samples into the 5 main food groups.
 There is a total of 358 samples before cleaning the table.
 It is insufficient to train a model.
 The next step would be to incorporate the SR_Legacy datasets into the database.
     </details>
     <details>
       <summary>August 10th, 2024</summary>